mickeyouyou/gocook_server/README.md

 1. import `data/schema.sql` to mysql

 2. copy `config/autoload/database.local.php.dist` and rename the file as `database.local.php`.
 Remeber to change the user and password.
+2. copy `config/autoload/zenddevelopertools.local.php.dist` and rename the file as `zenddevelopertools.local.php`.

 ###Finish
 Afterwards, you should be ready to go!